-Getting It Right For Every Child (GIRFEC) - Getting it right for every child (GIRFEC) supports families by making sure children and young people can receive the right help, at the right time, from the right people.
+Getting It Right For Every Child (GIRFEC) - supports families by making sure children and young people can receive the right help, at the right time, from the right people.
 The aim is to help them to feel loved, safe and respected.
 Children's Services are provided using the GIRFEC practice model, which puts the child and the family at the heart of decision making and planning to optimise health and wellbeing (21).

-The Children's Act (Scotland) 2014 (22) gives a structure for the 'integrated' planning and delivery of all children's services across partner organisations with a provision for all Children and Young People (CYP), up to their 18th birthday (if still at school) and beyond (if in local authority care), to have a Named Person.
-The Named person is a single point of contact and they have a responsibility for "promoting, supporting and safeguarding the child's wellbeing."
+The Children and Young People (Scotland) Act 2014 (22) gives a structure for the 'integrated' planning and delivery of all children's services across partner organisations with a provision for all Children and Young People (CYP), up to their 18th birthday (if still at school) and beyond (if in local authority care); this includes the concept of a key individual to act as a co-ordinator of care with the child, families and professionals involved in supporting the child's plan.
+Integrated Children's Partnerships are expected to continue to deliver best practice by identifying a key individual to co-ordinate the needs of a child as part of the Getting it right for every child practice model.
+The Shetland Children's Partnership refers to this approach as Getting it right for every family, recognising the need to consider children's needs holistically.